prividentity/PrivateIdentity-Oldd/Biometric-Ingestion-and-Helper-DNNs.md

 ### ACTIVE LIVENESS DNN (Spoofing Prevention)
 The Eyes Open/Closed DNN provides real-time passive facial liveness.
 This algorithm mitigates risk of a photo spoofing attack during unattended operation.
 The DNN receives an input image of an eye and outputs a validation score between 0 and 100, where 0 is eyes closed and 100 is eyes open.
 The user cannot proceed until the detection of a pair of eye-open/eye-closed events.
 A URL parameter “faceLiveness=true” allows the overriding of default functionality by enabling the eye-blink check.

+### IMAGE SPOOFING DETECTION DNN (Spoofing Prevention)
+The Image Spoofing Detection DNN provides real-time passive facial liveness.
+This mitigates risk of a print image spoofing attack during unattended operation.
+The DNN receives an input image and outputs a validation score between 0 and 100, where 0 is real image and 100 is a spoof.
+The user cannot proceed until the detection is not a playback.
+This DNN is on (true) by default.
+The URL parameter “antiImageSpoof=false” allows the default anti-spoofing functionality to be disabled.

-### VIDEO AND IMAGE SPOOFING DETECTION DNN (Spoofing Prevention)
+### VIDEO SPOOFING DETECTION DNN (Spoofing Prevention)
-The Video ad Image Spoofing Detection DNN provides real-time passive facial liveness.
-This algorithm mitigates risk of a video or print image spoofing attack during unattended operation.
-The DNN receives an input image and outputs a validation score between 0 and 100, where 0 is real image and 100 is spoof video or print image.
-The user cannot proceed until the detection of images are real.
-A URL parameter “antiVideoSpoof=true” allows the overriding of default functionality by enabling video and image spoofing check.
+The Video Spoofing Detection DNN provides real-time passive facial liveness.
+This mitigates risk of a video image spoofing attack during unattended operation.
+The DNN receives an input image and outputs a validation score between 0 and 100, where 0 is real image and 100 is a spoof.
+The user cannot proceed until the detection is not a playback.
+This DNN is on (true) by default.
+The URL parameter “antiVideoSpoof=false” allows the default anti-spoofing functionality to be disabled.

 ### FACIAL AND FINGERPRINT DATA AUGMENTATION
 Data augmentation generalizes the enrollment, improves accuracy and performance during subsequent prediction and allows the DNN to handle real-world conditions.
 Every enrollment requires >50 biometric input images to maintain accuracy and performance.
 The algorithm augments all valid input images to reach or exceed 50.
 The set of images are then broadened to add boundary conditions to generalize the enrollment.
 The broadening includes enhanced image rotations and flips, and color and lighting homogenizations.
 Augmentations must increase the distance metric (Euclidean distances or cosine similarity) but not surpass class boundaries.
 The algorithm removes any images that exceed class boundaries.
 The remaining images challenge the distance metric boundaries without surpassing them.